-John Kannenberg creates quietly reflective work in image, sound and performance that blurs the boundaries between intention and accident.
-Using techniques derived from free improvisation, musical composition and digital/analog minimalism in their construction, his works deal with a wide variety of themes including the sonics of space and place, the psychology of collection, the processes of making and observing art, and the human experience of time.
+John Kannenberg creates quietly reflective work in image, sound, writing, and performance that blurs the boundaries between intention and accident.
+His works investigate the sonic geography of museums and archives, the psychology of collection, the processes of making and observing art, and the human experience of time.

-John's work has been presented across the globe including appearances at the ZKM Medienmuseum in Karlsruhe, Cairo's 100Live electronic music festival, the 2010 Notations.nl festival in Amsterdam, Neighborhood Public Radio's "American Life" project for the 2008 Whitney Biennial, Laptopia 2007 in Tel Aviv, Israel, the FILE 2007 conference in Rio De Janeiro, and several broadcast appearances on Resonance 104.4 FM in London.
-He has released recordings on the Entr'acte, Crouton, Topscore, Grain of Sound, Retinascan, Earlabs, Cohort and Why Not LTD labels, and has been a co-presenter of the Something Else radio program on WLUW 88.7 FM in Chicago.
+John's work has been presented across the globe including appearances at the White Cube in London, the ZKM Medienmuseum in Karlsruhe, Cairo's 100Live electronic music festival, the Notations.nl festival in Amsterdam, the "First Glance" video art festival in Tripoli, Neighborhood Public Radio's "American Life" project for the Whitney Biennial, Laptopia in Tel Aviv, the Switch ON Festival in Kuala Lumpur, and the FILE conference in Rio De Janeiro.
+His hour-long suite of composed field recordings A Sound Map of the Egyptian Museum, Cairo was presented as an installation at the 2011 International Conference on Acoustic Ecology in Corfu, Greece.